Investigating the Histogram Loss in Regression: Conclusion and Future Work

-Our results on the behavior of different models during optimization are still preliminary and a more in-depth investigation is needed for a crisp conclusion.
+Our results on the behavior of different models during optimization are still preliminary, and a more in-depth investigation is needed for a crisp conclusion.
 There is a growing literature on understanding loss surfaces of neural networks.
-Theoretical analyses are often insightful but require strong assumptions on data or model \citep{soltanolkotabi2018theoretical,choromanska2015loss,jacot2018neural,arora2018optimization}.
-An alternative line of research compares loss surfaces empirically by techniques like projection on lower dimensions or slightly perturbing the parameters in random directions often to compare the flatness of the solutions \citep{hochreiter1997flat,keskar2016large,li2018visualizing}.
+Theoretical analyses are often insightful but require strong assumptions on the data or model \citep{soltanolkotabi2018theoretical,choromanska2015loss,jacot2018neural,arora2018optimization}.
+An alternative line of research compares loss surfaces empirically by techniques like projection on lower dimensions or slightly perturbing the parameters in random directions, often to compare the flatness of the solutions \citep{hochreiter1997flat,keskar2016large,li2018visualizing}.
 There are three important challenges in performing such comparison.
 First, intuitions about optimization in low-dimensional surfaces do not necessarily transfer to higher dimensions.
 Second, sometimes (like when comparing HL and $\ell_2$ loss) the surfaces compared are of different dimensionalities, and this difference can be a confounding factor.
-Third, causal connection between the performance of the network and some measures of flatness is disputed as solutions with similar performance but varying levels of flatness can be easily constructed \citep{dinh2017sharp}.
+Third, a causal connection between the performance of the network and some measures of flatness is disputed, as solutions with similar performance but varying levels of flatness can be easily constructed \citep{dinh2017sharp}.

 Despite the challenges above, investigating possible connections between performance gains in distribution learning and flatness is promising.
 Training regimes and optimizers that implicitly or explicitly enforce flatness have shown better final performance, an initial phase of fast learning, higher robustness to some degree of label noise, and less sensitivity to input perturbations \citep{keskar2016large,hoffer2017train,foret2020sharpness,jiang2019fantastic,novak2018sensitivity}.
-In our empirical study HL-Gaussian showed the exact same properties in regression when compared with the $\ell_2$ loss.
+In our empirical study, we found HL-Gauss had these exact properties.

 The experiment settings and baselines in this paper were focused on singling out and studying the points of difference between HL and the $\ell_2$ loss.
 Further experiments can be designed to evaluate intersections of these factors.
 As a simple example, one could switch the $\ell_2$ loss to the $\ell_1$ loss in our $\ell_2$+softmax baseline.
 The new model can benefit from robustness to outliers and the nonlinearity in the softmax output layer.